CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/02-setup.md

 >
 {: .callout}

-Alfredo also has to set his favorite text editor, following this table:
+Nelle also has to set her favorite text editor, following this table:

 | Editor             | Configuration command                            |
 |:-------------------|:-------------------------------------------------|